revoltchat/revolt.chat/posts/evolving-usernames.md

 We're almost ready to bring you WebHooks, which allow you to set up real-time notifications and triggers between Revolt and other platforms.
 Imagine receiving instant updates from your favourite social media, project management tool or timed events, directly within your Revolt community.
 With WebHooks, you'll always be in the loop.

-The Revolt team is also working on bringing a brand new experience for the web, along with the development of new native apps for both Android and iOS. **The current web client** (called `revite` for you super-🤓s) **enters maintanance mode** and only receives necessary (like security-related) updates, in favour of a new all-around web and desktop client with improvements both to speed and performance, and a brand new coat of paint added on top.
+The Revolt team is also working on bringing a brand new experience for the web, along with the development of new native apps for both Android and iOS. **The current web client** (called `revite` for you super-🤓s) **enters maintenance mode** and only receives necessary (like security-related) updates, in favour of a new all-around web and desktop client with improvements both to speed and performance, and a brand new coat of paint added on top.

 We'd like to thank everyone for your continuous support for Revolt and hope to see you at our next blog post.